nmarchini/iac-tools-aws/README.md

 # Introduction

-I use these tools for work across different client environment.
+I use these tools for work across different client environments.
 I built this docker image to avoid cluttering up my laptop and getting into trouble with multiple different versions of python, pip and other packages that many of these tools use.
 I can have one container for each customer with a seperate set of AWS key etc so there is no chance of cross-contamination between clients.

 The image is based on Ubuntu (https://hub.docker.com/_/ubuntu)